Skip to content

 95 miles (152 km) from Portland

 Formed by old lava tubes, the 44-mile (71 km) White Salmon River flows from the glaciers of Washington’s Mount Adams into the lush Columbia Gorge.
 Unlike many nearby rivers, the White Salmon is navigable almost year-round, making it a popular destination for autumn adventures.
-A typical half-day trip beings in BZ Corner, Washington, located 90 minutes northeast of Portland.
+A typical half-day trip begins in BZ Corner, Washington, located 90 minutes northeast of Portland.
 The trip ends at the 12-foot (4 m) Husum Falls, one of the tallest commercially raftable waterfalls in the country.
 Don’t worry, though — you can skip the plunge if you prefer.

 When to visit